 In 2019 the NSG Group implemented a new and more sophisticated Environmental Reporting and Analysis database.
 All sites are reporting their specific information and water data into this central database for further aggregation, analysis and monitoring on corporate and site level.
 Our 2022 data reporting and reviews highlights that 9 NSG sites are located in water stressed areas in accordance with the global Aqueduct Water Risk Atlas.
 The water withdrawal at those sites represents 14% of the total in 2022.
 Those sites are subject to prioritized water management reviews and improvement activities.

 Water stress map - source: Aqueduct Water Risk Atlas

 Water saving Projects

-The recent improvement project had 3 steps: Better water utilization, reuse optimization and the use of rain water.
-All 3 steps lead to an overall reduction of water extraction from the river by 82% (~1 Mm³ per year) in 2021 versus the project baseline of 2019.
+The recent improvement project had 3 steps: better water utilization, reuse optimization and the use of rainwater.
+All 3 steps lead to an overall reduction of water extraction from the river by 69% in 2022 versus the project baseline of 2019.
 The saved water from the river is now used by the local water supplier to produce drinking water for the local Community.

 This project did win the Environmental Award of the NSG Group EHS Award in 2022.

 Another significant water saving project got implemented at a Float plant at Hanoi in Vietnam.
 This includes a system to collect rainwater plus water recycling at a glass washing machine - resulting in a ~17% reduction of the water demand at this plant.